elhini/messenger/README.md

 + refactor ids from interger to string
 + update message
 + filter messages on socket server
++ notify about new chat

 TODO:
-- notify about new chat
 - panels resize
+- readed status